Wines of a tannic nature are not a good choice

 - Sauvignon Blanc, Cotes Du Rhone or Australian Shiraz – Good accompaniment for tikka dishes and tandoori Prawns and paneer dishes.

-- Riesling - White German type is the best.
-Often fruity wines, flavored with apples, plums, and peaches, they have a high acidic content and are mildly sweet along with being tart.
-It is best paired with curried dishes such Rogan Josh, masalas and red meat dishes which are rich and heavy in flavour with spices.
+- Riesling – White German type is the best.
+Often fruity wines, flavoured with apples, plums, and peaches, they have high acidic content and are mildly sweet along with being tart.
+It is best paired with curried dishes such as Rogan Josh, masalas and red meat dishes which are rich and heavy in flavour with spices.

 Choosing a wine for a meal is always down to personal preference but we hope the tips have given you a little guidance to finding that right pairing for one of the most wonderful and popular cuisines in the world.